 There are a wide range of reasons why brides and grooms decide to cover their tattoos for the big day.
 Some may feel like their tattoo isn’t suitable for a formal occasion or are looking to achieve a certain aesthetic, and others may even feel embarrassed about a tattoo.
 Whatever the reason, here are four ideas on how to cover up tattoos for your wedding.

-And if you wanted to see just how great tattoos can look on your wedding day, check out this Love Islander who’s been spotted in a wedding dress.
+And if you wanted to see just how great tattoos can look on your wedding day, check out these brides who rocked their tattoos.

 How to Cover Up Tattoos For Your Wedding: 4 Ways